 Codeine

-Doctors may prescribe codeine to treat mild to moderate pain symptoms or to treat a cough.4 Codeine manufacturers produce various codeine formulas and combinations and offer them under dozens of brand names.
-While codeine used to be available over the counter, it is now strictly controlled and only available with a prescription.
-People may try to mix codeine cough syrup with alcohol or other liquids to make “sizzurp” or “purple drank.”
+Doctors may prescribe codeine to treat mild to moderate pain or in combination with other medications to treat a cough.
+Codeine manufacturers produce several codeine formulas and combinations and offer them under dozens of brand names.
+Codeine containing medications typically come in tablets, capsule or oral solutions.

 - Loads